(902) 542-8463

 We all want to be part of the solution to help Mother Earth.
 If you were born in the 60’s, atmospheric CO2 was 320ppm, now it’s 420ppm.
 We are on the wrong path, as NASA describes in this dramatic graph.

-L'Acadie Vineyards makes certified organic and vegan wines, from soil to glass, for people who care.
+L'Acadie Vineyards makes organic and vegan wines, from soil to glass, for people who care.
 Delicious healthful wine that you'll be proud to serve for memorable occasions knowing that you are part of the solution.

 It's simple to get our wines to be a part of the solution today,

-1. Choose our certified organic wine – look for the Canada Organic symbol on the bottle, every one of our wines has it.
+1. Choose our organic wine – look for the Canada Organic symbol on the bottle, every one of our wines has it.
 It means rigorous inspections, transparency and traceability

 2. Buy at wine bars and restaurants, private wine stores, online, direct from our Gaspereau winery, and NSLC